2859 N. Meridian St.

-If you were injured in a car crash that was caused by someone else’s negligence, you may be able to receive compensation for your medical expenses, lost wages, car repairs, and more.
+If you were injured in a car crash that was caused by someone else’s negligence, you may be eligible to receive compensation for your medical expenses, lost wages, car repairs, and more.

 Soft tissue damage involves injury to the body’s connective tissue.
-When muscles, tendons, or ligaments are stretched or torn, injuries such as sprains, bruising, and strains can follow.
+When muscles, tendons, or ligaments are stretched or torn, injuries—such as sprains, bruising, and strains—can follow.
 Damage to the connective tissue can take many forms, and it is the most common type of car accident injury.

 Back or neck injuries can be caused by the impact of force against the spine during a vehicle crash.
 Mid-back and low-back strains, as well as neck injuries, are common after an accident.
 Two types of back and neck injuries—spinal cord injuries and whiplash—can especially lead to serious complications.

-Milder spinal cord damage can result in a herniated disc, which occurs when the spinal vertebrae shift out of place or rupture.
+Mild spinal cord damage can result in a herniated disc, which occurs when the spinal vertebrae shift out of place or rupture.
 Severe spinal cord injuries can result in body paralysis.